 Call us for the earliest appointment; waiting can lead to more decay or a broken tooth.

-Many partner clinics accept major PPO insurance; we can help verify benefits before you leave home.
+Many partner clinics accept major PPO insurance; we can verify benefits before your visit.

 No insurance?
-Ask about urgent‑care bundles (exam + X‑ray + initial care), in‑house savings plans, and financing.
+Ask about urgent‑care bundles (exam + X‑ray + temporary protection) and financing.

-Apple Health/Medicaid: Availability varies by clinic and day — we’ll advise during your call.
+Apple Health/Medicaid: Availability varies; ask during your call.

 Downtown Spokane